EricMFink/ProfessionalResponsibility/_questions/FairnessQuestions.md

 b.
 Yes, because Alpha failed to extend professional courtesy to another lawyer.

 c.
-No, because Alpha is properly representing her client’s interests.
+No, because Alpha is properly representing her client's interests.

 d.
 No, because any judgment will be satisfied by Insurance Corp..

 ### Question 2

-Client hired Attorney Alpha to file a lawsuit against Client’s former employer, Big Corp., for wrongful discharge.
+Client hired Attorney Alpha to file a lawsuit against Client's former employer, Big Corp., for wrongful discharge.
 Alpha filed the suit in federal district court based upon three grounds.
 It turned out that a unanimous US Supreme Court decision had recently eliminated the third ground as a theory available to plaintiffs in wrongful discharge cases.
 Attorney Beta, who represents Big Corp., filed a motion alleging that the complaint was based upon a theory (the third ground) that is no longer supported by existing law and cited the new decision.
 Within ten days after filing of the complaint, Alpha withdrew the third ground and continued with the litigation.

 - Is Alpha subject to litigation sanctions?
 - Is Alpha subject to discipline or litigation sanctions if Alpha believes that the second ground has only a 25% chance of success?